New to Sly Flourish? Start Here or subscribe to the newsletter.

 Walls, Floors, and Corners

-The core dungeon Dwarven Forge sets focuses on three primary components: walls, corners, and floors.
+The core dungeon Dwarven Forge sets focus on three primary components: walls, corners, and floors.
 With enough of these three pieces we can build thousands of different rooms, passages, and corridors.
 We can build small rooms inside of bigger rooms or rooms with walls that act as cover.
 Though it seems like these three pieces alone wouldn't be enough, we can do a lot with them.
-Two remastered core sets gives you thirty walls, thirty floors, sixteen corners and a bunch of other stuff for $200.
-These are enough to build out two or three good-sized rooms and some halls.
+If you start with dungeons, check out the Dwarven Forge dungeon core sets.
+You'll want to aim for enough pieces to build three or so big rooms.
+I like a mix of their standard dungeon walls and vaulted dungeon walls so you can build utilitarian chambers and fancier chambers.

 Elevation

-Moving from a 2d to 3d battle map really benefits from making use of elevation and we can accomplish this with terrain trays and stilts.
+Moving from a 2d to 3d battle map really benefits from making use of elevation and we can accomplish this with terrain trays.
 Terrain trays are metal plates with a cloth covering decorated with stone on one side and either lava, water, or acid on the other.
-One pack of this includes two 12 inch plates and two 4x8 plates.
-Both work well for elevation.
-The stilts, a component from the Dwarven Forge Cavern's Deep sets, are inexpensive magnetized stilts that can stick to the bottom of a terrain tray and line it up perfectly with the edge of a wall piece.
+The come in 12" squares and some smaller varieties.
+All of them work well for elevation.
+Dwarven Forge stilts are inexpensive magnetized stilts that stick to the bottom of a terrain tray and line it up perfectly with the edge of a wall piece.
 Thus we can set up two-tier layouts easily.

 All Dwarven Forge pieces now include magnets on the bottom so the stick to terrain trays and allow you to "fly in" a whole 12" square room when you need it.
-You can use pizza stands or Really Useful Boxes to store your rooms and then pull them out, fully set up, when it's time to drop them on the table.
+You can use pizza stands to store your rooms and then pull them out, fully set up, when it's time to drop them on the table.

 Filling Out the Dungeon With Flair